Santiago-Correa-Dev/Restaurant-finder/README.md

 ## Getting Started

-To get this project up and running on your local machine , make sure to nave node.js installed for its package manager and once in the directory , install dependencies by writing npm install

-You can then run a python server in a separate terminal by adding this code.
-`Python 3: python3 -m http.server 3333`
+To get this project up and running on your local machine,run a python server in a separate terminal by adding this code. `Python 3: python3 -m http.server 3333`.

+Once this has been done , make sure to navigate to **localhost:3333**

 Prerequisites

-* Node.js
-* Python
+* Python 3

 Built With